-If you’ve inherited an IRA from a parent or other loved one, it is likely that you have a beneficiary IRA.
-These can be powerful accounts, but you need to understand the required minimum distribution (“RMD”) rules for your beneficiary IRA to properly utilize it.
-The inherited IRA may be a Traditional or Roth IRA and there are three different distribution options you may elect when you inherit the IRA.
+If you’ve inherited an IRA from a parent or another loved one, it is likely that you have an Inherited IRA (aka, Beneficiary IRA).
+These can be powerful accounts, but you need to understand the Required Minimum Distribution (“RMD”) rules for your Inherited IRA to properly utilize it.
+The inherited IRA may be a Traditional or Roth IRA, and there are three different distribution options you may elect when you inherit the IRA.
 These distribution options dictate how you can invest the account.
-Please note that if you inherit an account from a spouse that you can just do a spousal rollover and consider the account as yours.
+Please note that if you inherit an account from a spouse, you can just do a spousal rollover and consider the account as yours.
 This article is for those inheriting an IRA from a non-spouse.

 The Life Expectancy Method is the best option.
-Under this option, you take distributions from the inherited IRA over your life-time based on the value of the account.
-These distributions are required for traditional IRAs and even for inherited Roth IRAs.
+Under this option, you take distributions from the inherited IRA over your lifetime based on the value of the account.
+These distributions are required for Traditional IRAs and even for inherited Roth IRAs.
 For example, if you inherited a $100,000 IRA at age 50, you would have to take about $3,000 a year as a required minimum distribution each year and the rest can stay invested.
 The RMD amount changes each year as you age and as the account value grows or decreases.
 There is no 10% early withdrawal penalty when you pull money out of the account regardless of your age.
-Traditional beneficiary IRA distributions are taxable to the beneficiary while Roth IRA distributions are tax-free.
-And yes, beneficiary Roth IRAs are subject to RMD even though there is no RMD for regular Roth IRAs.
+Traditional Inherited IRA distributions are taxable to the Beneficiary while Roth IRA distributions are tax-free.
+And yes, Inherited Roth IRAs are subject to RMD even though there is no RMD for regular Roth IRAs.

-Yes, you can self-direct your beneficiary IRA.
+Yes, you can self-direct your Inherited IRA (aka, beneficiary IRA).
 Before you do, make sure you understand the amount of funds you’ll need to take as an RMD, and that you will have available cash in the account to cover those RMDs.
-As I described above, assume you are 50 and inherited a beneficiary IRA for $100,000.
+As I described above, assume you are 50 and inherited an Inherited IRA for $100,000.
 You will need to take annual distributions of around $3,000.
 So, if you invest all of the $100,000 into an illiquid asset, then you will be unable to take RMDs and you will force the IRA account to pay stiff penalties.
-Consequently, when making a self-directed investment from a beneficiary IRA, you must take into account the amount of the investment, the total value of the account, and the time-line of the investment (when will it generate cash back to the IRA).
-If you inherited the $100,000 account above, you may decide to only invest $70,000 of the beneficiary IRA into an illiquid investment (e.g. real estate or private company), while leaving the other $30,000 to be invested into liquid investments like publicly-traded stocks, CDs, cash or mutual funds.
+Consequently, when making a self-directed investment from an Inherited IRA, you must take into account the amount of the investment, the total value of the account, and the timeline of the investment (when will it generate cash back to the IRA).
+If you inherited the $100,000 account above, you may decide to only invest $70,000 of the Inherited IRA into an illiquid investment (e.g. real estate or private company), while leaving the other $30,000 to be invested into liquid investments like publicly-traded stocks, CDs, cash or mutual funds.
 This will leave funds available for RMD until such time as the illiquid investment generates income or is sold for profit.